gogogarrett/spelly/README.md

 # Spelly

-This is a simple to use spell check gem that returns back the mispelt words and their common suggestions.
+This is a simple to use spell check gem that returns back the misspelled words and their common suggestions.

 ## Installation